Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 - Download a migration report.

 Using the Azure Database Migration Service to perform an online migration requires creating an instance based on the Premium pricing tier.
+For more information, see the Azure Database Migration Service pricing page.

 For an optimal migration experience, Microsoft recommends creating an instance of the Azure Database Migration Service in the same Azure region as the target database.
 Moving data across regions or geographies can slow down the migration process and introduce errors.